259mit/2DHPE/README.md

 The 2-D Hand Pose Estimation process can be divided into 2 parts: Preprocessing and Model Building & Training.
 Pre-processing involves projecting the 3-D points onto a 2-D plane.
 Model Building and Training is based on U-Net architecture and its modifications.

+### Software:

+Both pre-processing and model building, and training have been done on python version 3.7.
+PyTorch library has been used to build the U-Nets.
+Custom dataset class and data loaders were created.
+The models have been trained using the NVIDIA Tesla -T4 GPUs (15 GB).

+### Dataset: